openhabfoundation/openhabfoundation.github.io/privacy.md

 - Crash traces
 - Breakpad minidump formatted data

 Further information about handling user data can be found at <https://firebase.google.com/support/privacy>.
-The transfer of information about crashes and malfunctions to the Firebase Crashlytics service is disabled by default and can be changed in the Application settings.
+The transfer of information about crashes and malfunctions to the Firebase Crashlytics service is disabled by default and can be enabled in the application settings.

-The app uses the Apple push notification service (APNS) to send messages from your openHAB Server and the cloud service to your iOS device.
-APNS is a service provided by Apple Inc. 1 Infinite Loop, Cupertino, California, USA, 95014.
-You can find more information about APNS at <https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html>.
+The app uses Firebase Cloud Messaging to send messages from your openHAB Server and the cloud service to your iOS device.
+Firebase Cloud Messaging is a service provided by Google Inc.
+Further information about this service can be found at <https://firebase.google.com/docs/cloud-messaging/>.

+If your openHAB Sitemap contains a map view the iOS app uses [Apple MapKit](https://developer.apple.com/documentation/mapkit/).
+Further information about MapKit‘s privacy policy can be found at <https://www.apple.com/legal/privacy/data/en/apple-maps/> and <https://www.apple.com/legal/privacy/en-ww/governance/>.

 ### Microsoft Windows App